jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
 - [ ] Rejoining doesn't resend password
     - ManMan
-- [ ] Fix hotseat multiplayer only showing lvl up screen for only one player
-    - BUG: Genthru — Yesterday at 8:43 PM In multiplayer (hotseat) only one of us is getting the level up screen and it's the one who goes through the portal.
-Played before the update yesterday and didn't have this issue
 - i18n Korean translations missing for a bunch of cards, summon cards and urns
 - [ ] Summon card stats don't change based on difficulty